Whether it’s a septic system or a sewer system, everything that goes down our drains eventually makes its way into our environment.

 - Replace harsh chemical cleaners with non-toxic, more environmentally-friendly products.
 Follow the directions on cleaners and use only the recommended amounts.

 - Never pour medicine down the sink or flush it down the toilet!
-To dispose of medication in your household trash:
+To dispose of medication, use one of these options:

-- Mix medicine (do not crush tablets or capsules) with dirt, kitty litter or used coffee grounds, and place in a sealed plastic bag before throwing away.
+- Remove labels from containers, mix medicine (do not crush tablets or capsules) with dirt, kitty litter or used coffee grounds, and seal inside the container by putting tape around the lid before throwing away.

 Learn how your septic systems works – and maintain it!